dgraeber/seed-farmer/docs_v2/docs/reference/module-development.md

 When developing modules for Seed-Farmer, consider the following best practices:

-1. **Use least-privilege permissions**: Define the minimum permissions required for your module in the `modulestack.yaml` file.
+1. **Create generic modules**: Always create generic modules (the default behavior) to ensure reusability across different projects.
+Avoid project-specific modules unless absolutely necessary for legacy compatibility.

-2. **Document your module**: Provide a comprehensive README.md that describes the module, its inputs, and its outputs.
+2. **Use least-privilege permissions**: Define the minimum permissions required for your module in the `modulestack.yaml` file.

-3. **Use generic environment variables**: If your module is intended to be reused across different projects, set `publishGenericEnvVariables: true` in the deployspec.
+3. **Document your module comprehensively**: Provide a detailed README.md that describes the module, its inputs, outputs, and includes sample output examples.

-4. **Provide sample outputs**: Include sample outputs in your README.md to help users understand what to expect.
+4. **Use consistent naming conventions**: Use kebab-case for parameter names (e.g., `vpc-id`, `instance-type`) and consistent naming for outputs to make modules easier to understand and use.

-5. **Use consistent naming conventions**: Use consistent naming conventions for parameters and outputs to make it easier for users to understand your module.
+5. **Handle errors gracefully**: Include error handling in your deployspec commands to ensure that failures are reported clearly and provide meaningful error messages.

-6. **Handle errors gracefully**: Include error handling in your deployspec commands to ensure that failures are reported clearly.
+6. **Test your module thoroughly**: Test your module in isolation before integrating it into a larger deployment.
+Verify both deployment and destruction work correctly.

-7. **Test your module**: Test your module in isolation before integrating it into a larger deployment.
+7. **Use the metadata CLI helper commands**: Leverage `seedfarmer metadata` commands to manage and export module outputs properly.

-8. **Use the metadata CLI helper commands**: Use the metadata CLI helper commands to manage and manipulate metadata in your module deployments.
+8. **Optimize for reusability**: Design your module to be reusable across different deployments and projects by avoiding hardcoded values and using parameters effectively.

-9. **Optimize for reusability**: Design your module to be reusable across different deployments and projects.
+9. **Export meaningful metadata**: Always export relevant outputs that other modules might need, using consistent naming conventions and including both simple values and complex objects as needed.

 10. **Follow the shared-responsibility model**: Be aware of and manage the relationships between your module and other modules to assess the impact of changes via redeployment.